davidcoates/praxis/issues.md

 Or:
 type Pair a b = { fst :: a, snd :: b }
 i.e., do we really need it to be data?

+The type of generalised functions must be known before use.
+Requiring all top-level functions to have type signatures would guarantee this.